Esteves4/Smartbee/Scale/README.md

    1. Connecting GSM Module

-         To connect the gsm module on Arduino, look at the table below, connect the wires in their respective PINs in the Arduino and in the gsm module and don't forget to read the note about powering up the gsm module.
+         To connect the gsm module on Arduino, look at the table below, connect the wires in their respective PINs on the Arduino and on the gsm module and don't forget to read the note about powering up the gsm module.
 After the table there is a diagram of the connections.

       | Wire Color  | SIM800L PIN | Arduino PIN | Notes |
       | :-------------: | :-------------: | :-------------: | :-------------: |